-I've prepared a summer assignment to give students a quick review of some basic scientific skills.
+We've prepared a summer assignment to give students a quick review of some basic scientific skills.
 AP coursework is rigorous and requires students to go above and beyond the expectations of regular biology classroom.
 This summer work will ensure that students have the skills needed to be successful in the first weeks of class.
-Students can complete the summer work on their own, or they can complete the summer work during the West AP Science Skills Camp on June 11th through June 14th from 8:00 am to 12:00 pm.
+Students can complete the summer work on their own, or they can complete the summer work during the AP Science Skills Camp on June 24th through June 26th from 8:00 am to 12:00 pm at the West campus in Rooms A22 & A23.

-The camp will be very interactive, allowing students opportunities to design experiments and carry out these investigations.
-This year students will use spectrophotometry to explore factors that influence the growth of E. coli and determine the bacteria's biotic potential and carrying capacity.
-Students will also investigate antigen and antibody interactions and develop an ELISA assay of to track production of a ovulation hormone in giant pandas.
-Tracking hormones like estrogen and luteinizing hormone is important to predict the onset of ovulation.
+The camp will be very interactive, allowing students opportunities to design experiments and carry out these investigations in the laboratory.
 These practical applications give students a real-world experience that will allow them to apply the quantitative skills of graphing, data analysis, hypothesis testing and mathematical modeling that they will use throughout the year.
-There is no fee associated with the camp and students who wish to attend should contact me if they have not already registered.
+There is no fee associated with the camp and students who wish to attend should contact Kim Weeks at 815-727-6940 if they have not already registered.
+Students new to AP coursework or honors science classes are highly encouraged to attend.